 In the competitive 2nd District, which includes Virginia Beach and the Eastern Shore, the percentage of minority voters only increases by 1 percentage point under the proposed maps.

-The 3rd District, a Democratic stronghold already that includes Norfolk, Portsmouth, Newport News and Hampton, increases minority voter representation by 5 percentage points.
-The 4th District stretches from Richmond to the North Carolina border and would see minority representation grow by 7 percentage points.
+The 3rd District — already a Democratic stronghold including Norfolk, Portsmouth, Newport News and Hampton — increases minority voter representation by 5 percentage points.
+The 4th District stretches from Richmond to the North Carolina border and would see minority representation increase by 7 percentage points.

 In the new 8th District, which would include the Middle Peninsula and much of the Northern Neck, minority voters would comprise 42% of voters.
 Nineteen percent of those minority voters are estimated to be Black and 14% are estimated to be Hispanic or Latino.